midlantica/LovelyBunchOfCoconuts/content/quotes/Milton-Friedman/There-is-no-such-thing-as-a-free-lunch-Milton.md

 ---
-title: "There is no such thing as a free lunch"
+title: 'There is no such thing as a free lunch'
 ---

 ## "There is no such thing as a free lunch."